detain/emurelation/README.md

     - Redump
     - MAME
   - should be a single platform rather than several unless all sources also group them.
 This should help ensure ideal mapping.  ie having "Thomson MO5, MO6, and MO7" vs "Thomson MO5", "Thomson MO6", and "Thomson MO7" platforms
+- IDs should match the ID/Name used by the source.
+An example from a TOSEC DAT is "Acorn BBC - Games - [DSD]".
+While I could code in parsers and narrow it to say "Acorn BBC", I feel sticking with IDs that exactly match what the source uses for an entry will make it easier for people utilizing this information.

 ### TODO